alpha-beta-eta/interpreters/README.md

 # interpreters
-Here are some basic interpreters which I think of fundamental importance.
+Here are some naive interpreters which I think of fundamental importance.